surniaulula/wpsso/readme.txt

 = 4.24.0-dev.1 =

-(2019/02/25) Added a new 'wpsso-thumbnail' image size for the "meta name thumbnail" tag and the Schema 'thumbnailUrl' values.
+(2019/02/25) Added a new 'wpsso-thumbnail' image size (600x315px cropped by default) for the Schema 'thumbnailUrl' property the "meta name thumbnail" tag image URL value.

 = 4.23.1 =